Amrita University B.Tech 2026

 The score of JEE Main is valid for the current year only.
 This means if a candidate appears for JEE Main 2026 he/she can apply for admission to the institute only for the academic year 2026-27.
 Candidates will be able to check the qualifying marks for JEE Main 2025 online.
 Candidates have to use the JEE Main login 2025 to check their scores.

-The authority will release the JEE Main 2026 eligibility criteria online.
+The authority released the JEE Main 2026 eligibility criteria online.
 Candidates need to check the information bulletin for eligibility criteria.
 The eligibility criteria for JEE Main 2026 consist of educational qualifications, number of attempts, nationality, and more.
 According to the criteria, the eligibility conditions of JEE Main 2026 are as follows-

-Criteria | Details |
+| Criteria | Details |

 JEE Main 2026 Number of Attempts | NTA will conduct the JEE Mains 2026 in two sessions - January and April.
 Students will be able to appear in the exam two times a year.
 Also, students can appear in JEE Main for three consecutive years from the year of passing their class 12 exam. |

 Age Criteria for JEE Main 2026 | NTA has not mandated any criteria for the age of candidates appearing for the JEE Main.
-Students of any age can appear in the exam, but only for three consecutive years from passing their class 12. |
+Students of any age can appear in the exam, but only for three consecutive years after passing their class 12. |

 Criteria for Subjects in Class 12 | Students who are aiming for B.Tech admission must have studied Physics and Mathematics as compulsory subjects along with any one subject among Chemistry/Biotechnology/Biology/Technical Vocational subjects in class 12 and must have passed in each subject.
 B.Arch aspirants must have passed class 12 or its equivalent examination with Physics, Chemistry, and Mathematics.
 For B.Plan, candidates must have Mathematics in class 12. |